Recycle Your Cardboard Boxes

 Improving Our Sanitation Collection Services

-In order to improve the City’s sanitation collection services, the City hosted two Comprehensive Sanitation Plan Workshops in November seeking resident input.
-Additional workshops have been added in February and March to continue the ongoing conversation on how to improve our current residential backyard collection services.
+In order to improve the City’s sanitation collection services, the City hosted two Comprehensive Sanitation Plan Workshops in November 2018 and February 2019 seeking resident input.
+The City is analyzing how to improve our current residential backyard collection services.
 This includes the household garbage and recycling, our bulk trash pile service, and "white goods" (refrigerators, washing machines, etc.) collection service.
 Please note that we are not proposing to eliminate the current backyard collection services.